-- 19 Advertising and/or advertising hoardings should not be placed along arterial roads that have a speed limit of 80 km/h or more. - 20 Signs which provide tourist information and comprise a composite sign with primarily general information about the town or district which is presented in a graphically attractive way, may be suitable where erected within 5 kilometres of a town, measured from the first 60 km/h speed restriction sign at any entrance to towns.
+- 19 Advertising and/or advertising hoardings should not be placed along arterial roads that have a speed limit of 80 km/h or more. - 20 Tourist information signs should not be developed unless they: - (a) are graphically attractive - (b) comprise a composite sign with primarily general information about the town or district - (c) are erected within 5 kilometres of a town, measured from the first 50 km/h speed restriction sign.